-Asbestos and Pest Management
+Custodial Products and Uses, Asbestos, and Pest Management

 GUSD does not use any pest management products with the signal words “warning” or “danger.”
 Pest management products, if used at all, fall into the safest category, “caution.”
 Pest management products are applied only when students are not present.
 Applicators receive annual safety training, strictly follow the U.S. EPA label instructions, and only apply pesticides when they are necessary.

+For additional information on pest management products, you may access the California Department of Pesticide Regulation website.
 If you would like to register to receive notification of individual pest management product applications at your school, please contact your school's principal.

 If needed, the following pest management products may be used on our campuses: